vichargrave/xmldom-java/README.md

 # xmldom-java

-Example source code for the article [_XML DOM Parsing with DOM in Java_](http://vichargrave.com/xml-creation-with-dom-in-java/)
+Example code from XML Parsing with DOM in Java blog.

 ## Build